lucasjoliveau/doc/en/developer/tutorials/backend.md

-Requests that Odoo create a [database index](https://use-the-index- luke.com/sql/preface) on the column.
+Requests that Konvergo ERP create a [database index](https://use-the-index- luke.com/sql/preface) on the column.

 #### Simple fields